 If your bonus is paid in cash or anything that can be exchanged for cash (like vouchers), this will be counted as earnings and will be subject to both PAYE and employee and employer NICs.
 For non-cash bonuses, the amount of tax will be dependent on the item in question.

 Find out more about non-cash bonuses at gov.uk.

-Private investments are a chance to commit your money to another business – helping early-stage companies to reach their next stage of growth.
-With opportunities to invest your money in a private company that interests you both personally and professionally, you can invest your profits into a business you care about.
+Private investments are a chance to commit your money to another business, helping early-stage companies to reach their next stage of growth.
+With opportunities to invest your money in a private company that interests you both personally and professionally, you can invest your profits into the right business for you.

 Investing in a private company means you can be involved from the early stages of a company’s life and make a tangible difference to its development.
 With the potential for EIS or SEIS eligibility, you may also be able to reap the rewards of great tax.

-With your tax-efficient investments in good hands, you may even be able to decide on the amount of involvement you’d like with your investment and how often you’d like to receive updates – meaning you’re completely in the loop when it comes to where your investment’s being spent.
+With your tax-efficient investments in good hands, you may even be able to decide on the amount of involvement you’d like with your investment and how often you’d like to receive updates.
+This means that you’re completely in the loop when it comes to where your investment’s being spent.

 For companies looking to explore their profit extraction options and reduce their tax bill, these avenues will help get you started.